Cyb3r-Jak3/server_client/.github/README.md

 #### Written for python 3+
 ---
 This is designed as a demo for using socket in python.
+Both versions allow for multiple clients.
+I am leaving V1 in as I believe that it is easier to understand for starting sockets.
+V2 is the one I will continue to develop

 There are currently two modes, the first one is the client sending messages to the server which writes them to stuff.txt.
 The second mode is a random number guessing game where the client guesses number from 1 to 10.
 To use:
 ```